Prenetics/engineering/fullstack.md

 5. For each step, show how you test your changes.

 ## Backend Challenge
-The repository [Backend challenge](https://github.com/Prenetics/prenetics-backend-assignment) contains the source code of the patient management service.
+The repository https://github.com/Prenetics/prenetics-backend-assignment contains the source code of the patient management service.
 It is designed to be run locally using Docker Compose (see [README.md](https://github.com/Prenetics/prenetics-backend-assignment/blob/main/README.md))

 For this exercise, the function to be implemented is [search.ts](https://github.com/Prenetics/prenetics-backend-assignment/blob/main/src/component/search.ts).